donphi/roo-crew/prompt_yaml_workflow.md

 To create these workflow documents, you must:

-1. Analyze the `.recruitment_prompt` file to understand the project requirements, technology stack, and architectural directives
+1. Analyze the `prompt_recruitment.md` file to understand the project requirements, technology stack, and architectural directives
 2. Identify all custom agent modes from the `.roomodes` file
 3. Create the workflow YAML files with the structure specified above
 4. Ensure all steps are assigned to appropriate specialized agents